-The respondents' preferences suggest that prices and profitability, inclusive of government support, are important in the respondent's plans for their future agricultural operations.
-It is clear that the participants in the government programs benefit by participation, but there is also a cost to maintaining the programs.
-This cost of the CRP is paid by all citizens through the federal government.
+The respondents' preferences suggest that prices and profitability (inclusive of government support) are important in the respondents' plans for their future agricultural operations.
+It is clear that the participants in the government programs benefit by participation, but there is also a cost to maintain the districts are more likely to discount the cost of the CRP, 53 percent and 56 percent respectively.
+Respondents from the Southern and Eastern districts respond more to government policies in general.
+They place a high priority on being able to extend current CRP contracts and the level of government support.
+Because the respondents wish to extend their contracts at the current rate, they do not view paying for these contracts as a serious problem.